openshift/enhancements/enhancements/ingress/haproxy-thread-tuning.md

 ## Summary

-This proposal is to allow the cluster administrator to configure the number of connection handling threads within router pods.
+This proposal is to allow the cluster administrator to configure the number of connection handling threads within ingress controller pods.

 ## Motivation

-As the number of routes and the volume of traffic through a cluster increases, eventually the router pod will reach a limit to how many connections it can handle.
-In order to increase the maximum number of connections, administrators can split the routes into multiple shards, each shard being handled by a separate router.
-More router pods can also be deployed without sharding, allowing more connections to be handled, but this comes with more overhead, as each router must separately verify the health of its backends.
-These redundant health checks increase the volume of traffic passing through the cluster, and can cancel out much of the performance gain from deploying more router pods.
+As the number of routes and the volume of traffic through a cluster increases, eventually the ingress controller pod will reach a limit to how many connections it can handle.
+In order to increase the maximum number of connections, administrators can split the routes into multiple shards, each shard being handled by a separate ingress controller.
+More ingress controller pods can also be deployed without sharding, allowing more connections to be handled, but this comes with more overhead, as each ingress controller must separately verify the health of its backends.
+These redundant health checks increase the volume of traffic passing through the cluster, and can cancel out much of the performance gain from deploying more ingress controller pods.

 In OpenShift 3.x, users could configure routers to increase the number of threads that HAProxy spawns, allowing a single router to handle more connections without additional health check overhead.
-This document proposes to allow users to employ a similar strategy, and provide a field within the IngressController API to specify the number of threads allocated within router pods
+This document proposes to allow users to employ a similar strategy, and provide a field within the IngressController API to specify the number of threads allocated within ingress controller pods

 ### Goals